GitHubAgneska/HRNET-app/roadmap.md

             - purpose: minimal plugin to handle most common modal needs: displaying an existing DOM element + loading a page with AJAX
             - original code: https://github.com/kylefox/jquery-modal/blob/master/jquery.modal.js
             - more info: https://jquerymodal.com/
-            - lines of code : < 250  with a few comments
+            - lines of code : < 250  - jsdoc: no / comments: a few
             - complexity: easy
             - reported issues from current hrnet implem:
                  - impossible to customize style
             - challenge(s): make distinction btw ajax code that should be left as is ≠ rest of jquery code to be refactored
 <br/><br/>
-        - ★ SELECT MENU
+        - ★ SELECT MENU ➡️ <ins>Chosen to be converted to React library package</ins>
             - Jquery plugin
             - purpose: 'provides a styleable select element replacement.
 It will act as a proxy back to the original select element, controlling its state for form submission or serialization'
             - original code: https://github.com/jquery/jquery-ui/blob/main/ui/widgets/selectmenu.js
             - more info: https://api.jqueryui.com/selectmenu/
-            - lines of code : < 700  - no jsdoc/ comments
+            - lines of code : < 700  - jsdoc: no / comments: yes
             - complexity: ok
             - reported issues from current hrnet implem:
                 - order of the dropdown options changing unexpectedly
-                - load time populating after select
+                - load time populating after selecting item
             - challenge(s):

 <br/><br/>

-2. Create new React app
+3. Create new React app

 - replicate features one by one and with unit testing (testing must be gradual)
 - implement Redux state management
-- transform one of the jquery plugin to a React library element (as a npm)

 <br/><br/>

+4. Plugin conversion
+- based on created React component:
+    - conversion plan elaboration
+    - conversion
-3. Publish created React lib package as an npm
+    - publish created React lib package as an npm
 <br/><br/>

-4. Make performances reports for each version (original & refactored) using LightHouse
+5. Make performances reports for each version (original & refactored) using LightHouse